energymon/energymon-sys/energymon-dummy-sys/README.md

 # EnergyMon Rust Bindings

-The `energymon-msr-sys` crate provides declarations and linkage for the `energymon-msr-static` C library.
+The `energymon-dummy-sys` crate provides declarations and linkage for the `energymon-dummy-static` C library.
 Following the *-sys package conventions, this crate does not define higher-level abstractions over the native library functions.